What a stunning hour.

 The Wolf and The Lion also features one of the finest scenes Game of Thrones has ever produced: the extended conversation between Robert and Cersei.
 Both Mark Addy and Lena Headey are absolutely incredible here, conveying a spectrum of emotions that constitute the whirlwind that is their marriage.
 From discussing the consequences of a Dothraki invasion to Robert’s first love Lynna Stark, it’s all so captivating on every level.
 It also ends on a surprisingly depressing note, with Robert admitting to Cersei that they never really had a chance.
 Wow!

 This episode is also notable because it finally sees Ned and Robert clashing.
-While the latter is insistent on murdering a pregnant Daenerys Targaryen, Ned can’t bring him to assassinate a child.
+While the latter is insistent on murdering a pregnant Daenerys Targaryen, Ned can’t bring himself to assassinate a child.
 And while he does quit his post as Hand of the King, he doesn’t make it out of King’s Landing before Jaime intercepts him in search of his brother.
 The fight between the two warriors is quite the suspenseful one, climaxing with a guard interfering on Jaime’s behalf and swiftly stabbing Ned in the leg.
 Uh oh.

 Bits & Beheadings